ZedLeb/GettingAndCleaningData/codebook.md

 fBodyGyroJerkMag

 A number of variables were estimated from these signals (a full list is available in features.txt in the zipped file).
-For the purposes of the run_analysis.R script the mean and standard deviation value for each signal were preserved:
+For the purposes of the run_analysis.R script, only the mean and standard deviation values for each signal were preserved:

 The variable names as they appear in the analysed text file are presented below: 66 variables were selected (others were considered as derived variables and were not included)